 Chemotherapy uses anti cancer (cytotoxic) drugs to destroy cancer cells.
 They work by disrupting the growth of cancer cells.
-You may have chemotherapy directly into the liver.
-Or as tablets or a drip into a vein, so the drugs circulate around the body (systemic chemotherapy).
-For more information about chemotherapy look at the main chemotherapy section.
+You may have chemotherapy directly into your liver.
+Or as tablets or a drip into your vein, so the drugs circulate around your body (systemic chemotherapy).

-Chemoembolisation, also called trans arterial chemoembolisation (TACE), means having chemotherapy directly to the area of the liver that contains the cancer and then blocking off the blood supply to the tumour.
+Chemoembolisation is also called trans arterial chemoembolisation (TACE).
+It means having chemotherapy directly to the area of your liver that contains the cancer and then blocking off the blood supply to the tumour.
 You usually have this treatment if you cannot have surgery, or to help control the cancer while you are waiting for a liver transplant.
 In some cases, you may have this treatment to shrink a tumour so that it then becomes small enough to remove with surgery.

 The doctor will check that the catheter is in the right place in the liver.
 Then they inject the chemotherapy into the catheter.
 The drugs you are most likely to have are doxorubicin or cisplatin.
 The doctor also injects something to block the blood flow to the tumour.
 This might be tiny plastic beads or a type of gel.
 Blocking the flow of blood to the cancer (embolisation) helps to kill the cancer cells because it cuts off the tumour's food and oxygen supply.
 It also helps to keep the chemotherapy drugs in the liver for longer.
 Some types of beads actually release chemotherapy directly to the liver, rather than the doctor adding the chemotherapy and beads separately.